 NHS stats show that in the UK 60,000 girls are at risk annually (2013 – 24,000).
 In London 15,000 at risk annually (2013 – 6,500) Numbers are rising.

-Charities are setting up safe places for women.
+Charities have set up safe places for women.
 This is where they can talk and discuss problems.
 They are locations where women can go without fear.

 For more contact La Fraternite at: firstname.lastname@example.org